RaraProjects/rsvp/README.md

 * 1H25: For wyrm HNMs that have a 24 hour window with one hour sub-windows for a total of 25 windows.

 ![image](https://github.com/RaraProjects/rsvp/assets/72292212/d9de97d5-4754-4bc3-befe-86de4efbf889)<br>
-_Expanded timer list and future scheduling timer creation options._
+_Expanded timer list and future scheduling timer creation options.
+Report mode is enabled._

 ## Grouping
 Grouped timers are collapsed by default to save space.
 You can expand them to delete subsequent timers individually.
 You can also delete the whole group easily.